How AI is changing game art production

 - Concept art generation: Quickly visualizing ideas and exploring variations

-- Texture and material creation: Generating seamless textures and PBR materials
+- Texture and material creation: Generating tiling textures and PBR materials

 - Image upscaling: Enhancing resolution while preserving or adding detail